mkrwii/digital-cv/README.md

 - Rotating between costumer service and managerial roles at several stores in the Oslo area during the startup phase of this supermarket chain
 - May 2019 - Aug 2020
 - Piloting new self-checkout system
+- Translating product labels and ingredients from English to Norwegian

 ### [Norsk Butikkdrift AS](https://www.coop.no/om-coop/virksomheten/coop-norge-sa/datterselskaper/norsk-butikkdrift-as)
-- Shift leader and assistant manager at medium supermarkets in the oslo area
+- Shift leader and assistant manager at medium supermarkets in the Oslo area
 - 2012-2019
-- Piloting new SAP-based systems for automatic ordering of Merchandise
+- Piloting new SAP-based systems for automatic ordering of merchandise

 ## Volunteering